Crop-Phenomics-Group/AirSurf-Lettuce/README.md

 ## Running AirSurf-Lettuce

-Please see the README.txt file that is included in this repository and is also packaged with the executable versions for detailed instructions on the operation of the program.
+Please see the README.txt file that is included in this repository.

-We currently are working on packaging the program for macOS.
-The windows installer is available under the release tab.
+We currently are working on packaging the program for Windows and macOS.